darkryh/MonosChinosApi/README.md

 # MonosChinosApi

 A Kotlin API library for interacting with the MonosChinos anime site, built with **Jsoup** for web scraping and **Kotlin Coroutines** for asynchronous operations.
-Designed with a **Builder Pattern-like style** for simplicity and flexibility. 🎉
+Designed with a **Object Reference style** for simplicity and flexibility. 🎉

 ---